david125tran/space_invaders/README.md

 ### Space Invaders

-This project is a mock example of the classic arcade 🎮 game, Space Invaders using Python's Turtle module library to draw.
+This project is a mock example of the classic arcade 🎮 game, Space Invaders using Python's Turtle module.
+The Turtle library is used for drawing.
+I draw the classic arcade game and create events from keystrokes to create the game.

 Run this in a Python IDE such as PyCharm.
 I will add GIFs to make this repo more fun!

 ### Space Invaders